Marremelad/SalamanderBank/README.md

 * Keep in mind that some email providers require SMTP authentication for third party applications.
 This means that your regular password might not work when trying to send emails through this app.
 To fix this, access your email account and generate a third party app password and set it as the value for the EMAIL_PASSWORD variable.
   Alternatively contact one the contributors to use Team Salamanders SMTP credentials.

-* This application uses the [46elks](https://46elks.se/) API for sending SMS messages.
-To access the API you will have to get a subscription or ask for Team Salamanders API username and key.
+* This application uses the [46elks](https://46elks.se/) API for sending SMS messages and [currencyapi.com](https://currencyapi.com/) for fetching currency data.
+To access these API's you will have to get a subscription or ask Team Salamander for the API keys and passwords.

 ### Structure
 In this application we have chosen to structure the code in the following way.